robtweed/qewd-microservices-examples/WINDOWS-IRIS-2.md

 It will now be available when the *loadMainView()* function loads it into the UI.

+## Try it Out

 To summarise, [see here](https://github.com/robtweed/qewd-microservices-examples/tree/master/src/windows-iris-crud/stage_12) to confirm what your application's folder layout and files should look like at this stage of this tutorial.

-Try out this latest by clicking your browser's *refresh* button.
+Try out this latest set of changes by clicking your browser's *refresh* button.

 This time, after successfully logging in, not only should you see the modal panel disappear, but the new *Person Editor* menu item should now appear in the *sidebar*.